ucsd-cse110-fa23/cse-110-project-team-34/README.md

 ## How do I use PantryPal?

 ### Requirements
--Java JDK version 17
+- Java JDK version 17
--JavaFX
+- JavaFX
--Gradle
+- Gradle

 ### Recommendations
 Using VSCode is recommended for ease of use and compatibility